lifengli/uiserver/README.md

 routes/

-### Setup

 ### Running

 > npm start

-By default, the server binds to localhost at port 3000.
+By default, the server binds to localhost or 0.0.0.0 at port 3000.